|Part #||Model||Dimensions in. (mm)||Weight Capacity UDL (lbs)||Containment Capacity gal. (L)||Weight lbs. (kg)||Quantity|

 Frequently Asked Questions

 If you have one or two IBCs or you have IBCs in multiple locations around your facility, you wouldn’t.
 If that were the case, you would use the Ultra-IBC Spill Pallet or the Ultra-IBC Spill Pallet Plus.
-Where the use of the Modular IBC Spill Pallet becomes advantageous is when 3 or more IBCs are kept in the same area.
-By connecting the Pallets together along with the Expansion Tanks, the systems will meet the EPA and SPCC spill containment requirements at a height significantly lower than any other IBC spill pallet on the market.
+Where the use of the Ultra-Modular IBC Spill Pallet becomes advantageous is when 3 or more IBCs are kept in the same area.
+By connecting the pallets together along with the expansion tanks, the systems will meet the EPA and SPCC spill containment requirements at a height significantly lower than any other IBC spill pallet on the market.

-The total capacity of the 5-Tank Modular IBC Spill Pallet System is 375 gallons.
-Therefore, you would be in compliance with the EPA spill containment regulations assuming that none of your IBCs have a capacity greater than 375 gallons (Go to UltraTech University to learn more about containment capacity requirements)
+The total capacity of the 5-tank system is 375 gallons.
+Therefore, you would be in compliance with the EPA spill containment regulations assuming that none of your IBCs have a capacity greater than 375 gallons.

-Can the Ultra-IBC Spill Pallet Modular Models support an IBC that has pedestal posts for legs, or just flat bottom IBCs?
+Can the Ultra-Modular IBC Spill Pallet support an IBC that has pedestal posts for legs, or just flat bottom IBCs?